wyattjsmith1/gdrust/CONTRIBUTING.md

 PRs are always welcome.
 If you are making a PR to resolve a specific issue, please link to that issue.
 If you are adding a new feature, please consider filing an issue before you implement the change so it can be discussed by the community.

+When making a PR, ensure the automated tests pass, but also test the example project:

+1. Open `comprehensive_example` in Godot.
+2. View the `HelloWorld` node in the inspector.
+3. Look at each property, and ensure the hint seems to match the name.
+4. Run the game.
+Ensure it says all tests pass.